Projects for Team Collaboration

 Default Application

-Next, you will be required to also specify the workflow (either Collaborative or Exclusive).
-Collaborative editing lets multiple contributors work on a project at the same time, combining their changes when they are ready.
+Next, you will be required to also specify the workflow (either Group or Exclusive).
+Group editing lets multiple contributors work on a project at the same time, combining their changes when they are ready.
 In an exclusive editing workflow, the ability to modify files in the project is delegated to one contributor at a time.

 Once selected click Next.